julia-dizhak/uawit-website/README.md

 To create and see a new type in the sanity studio, you have to do the next steps:

-* Before creating a new type: please think it if it is needed first or data can be static in the template.
+* Before creating a new type, think it if it is needed or data can be static in the template.
 Create a new type for schema if data is dynamic.
 * Think more abstractly when you create a new schema so we can reuse types better in the future.
 * Create a new type in the folder `src/schemas/` and import it to `schemaTypes` in file`src/schemas/index.ts`.
 For example, if you need to create a `Logo type` with fields `logoImage, caption, link`:

 ```bash
 const logo = {
   name: 'logo',